octobercms/docs/database-relations.md

 Database tables are often related to one another.
 For example, a blog post may have many comments, or an order could be related to the user who placed it.
 October makes managing and working with these relationships easy and supports several different types of relationships.

-> **Note:** If you are selecting specific columns in your query and want to load relationships as well, you need to make sure that the columns that contain the keying data (i.e. `id`, `foreign_key`, etc) are included in your select statement.
+> **Note**: If you are selecting specific columns in your query and want to load relationships as well, you need to make sure that the columns that contain the keying data (i.e. `id`, `foreign_key`, etc) are included in your select statement.
 Otherwise, October cannot connect the relations.

 <a name="defining-relationships"></a>
 ## Defining relationships